labnol/apps-script-starter/README.md

 #### Development vs Production mode

-In the production mode, the function names and variable names are shrinked and the output code is auto-minifed.
-The production mode is not recommended for testing and debugging the Apps Script code.
+In production mode, the function names and variable names are shrinked and the output code is auto-minified.
+The production flag is not recommended for testing and debugging the Apps Script code.

 ### The .claspignore file

 The `.claspignore` file allows you to specify file and directories that you do not wish to not upload to your Google Apps Script project via `clasp push`.

-The default `.claspignore` file of the Apps Script Starter kit will push all the JS and HTML inside the `rootDir` folder and ignore all the other files.
+The default `.claspignore` file in the Apps Script Starter kit will push all the JS and HTML inside the `rootDir` folder and ignore all the other files.

 ## :beginner: Using Git with Google Apps Script